SkafteNicki/dtu_mlops/06_training_in_the_sky/readme.md

 6. Adjust the training script from the last instructions to run on GPU:

-   6.1 Add `.to('cuda')` in appropiate places
+   6.1 Add `.to('cuda')` in appropriate places

-   6.2 Running on GPU will require you to change the `config.run_config.environment` to a curated enviroment
+   6.2 Running on GPU will require you to change the `config.run_config.environment` to a curated environment
-       that has cuda enabled pytorch installed.
-You can check which are availble by copy-and-running the `enviroments.py` script in Azure
+       that has cuda enabled Pytorch installed.
+You can check which are available by copy-and-running the `enviroments.py` script in Azure

 7. We have provided a script called `???.py`.
-The objective is to get this running on Azure, but doing this naively will promt you that some packages are not installed because the default enviroment that we have been using until now only have some specific packages installed.
-Go over this [page](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments) on how to create your own enviroment.
+The objective is to get this running on Azure, but doing this naively will prompt you that some packages are not installed because the default environment that we have been using until now only have some specific packages installed.
+Go over this [page](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments) on how to create your own environment.

 8. Finally we are going to get Azure running locally.
 By this we mean that instead of copying everything to the online webbrowser we are going to connect to Azure locally by using their API.